Skip to content

 int *nums; // Array for storing queue elements

-int front; // Front pointer, pointing to the front element
+int front; // Front pointer, points to the front of the queue element

 int queSize; // Queue length